 Did you include all relevant sections on your resume?

-Did you include quantified achievements in your work experience section?
+Did you quantify achievements in your resume work experience section?

 Does your resume address the requirements stated in the job ad?